RickStrahl/BlogPosts/2018-12/Dont-let-ASP.NET-Core-Default-Console-Logging-Slow-your-App-down/DonTLetAspNetCoreDefaultConsoleLoggingSlowYourAppDown.md

 Yup, that's nearly a 40x difference in these admittedly small do-nothing requests.
 Even with the async logging improvements in .NET Core 2.x Console logging is very, very slow when it is set to `Information` or worse `Debug`.
 The default ASP.NET Core default if there's no configuration at all is `Information`.
 Not cool!

-Luckily the default templates handle setting the Log level to `Warning` in production, but the raw default is still a headscratcher.
+Luckily the default templates handle setting the Logging Level to `Warning` in production, but the raw default Logging Level of `Information` is still a headscratcher.

 > **Moral of the story**: Make sure you know what your Console logger is doing in your application and make sure it's turned down to at least `Warning` or off in production apps.